Nitrokey/nitrokey-websmartcard/implementation.md

 - `WRITE` - to write to the Nitrokey Webcrypt's incoming buffer on the device;
 - `READ` - to read from the Nitrokey Webcrypt's outgoing buffer on the device;

 Last packet of the `WRITE` protocol operation executes the command.
 If there are any results, these will be available in the outgoing buffer, from which client can download the content using `READ` commands.
-In future this might be minimalized by removing redundant first call to `READ` (similarly to [CTAP]).
+In future this might be minimalized by removing the redundant first call to `READ` by moving first part of the results to the `WRITE` operation response (similarly to [CTAP]).

 ## Packet structure